mzazon/awesome-cloud-projects/azure/unified-customer-communication-platform/unified-customer-communication-platform.md

 ## Prerequisites

 1. Azure account with appropriate permissions for Communication Services, Event Grid, Functions, and Cosmos DB
-2. Azure CLI v2 installed and configured (or Azure CloudShell)
+2. Azure CLI v2.40 or later installed and configured (or Azure CloudShell)
 3. Basic knowledge of event-driven architectures and messaging patterns
 4. Understanding of Azure Functions development and deployment
 5. Familiarity with Azure Cosmos DB operations and data modeling